Car Insurance Terms Glossary

 Non-Owned Auto: Any vehicle that is not owned, borrowed, or leased by the insured, and which is used primarily for a business purpose.

-Non-Owners Policy: A policy providing liability coverage to a driver who does not own a vehicle, used to avoid gaps in continuous coverage, provide rental-car liability or to satisfy state requirements to reinstate a driver's license or SR-22 filing.
+Non-Owner Car Insurance: A policy providing liability coverage to a driver who does not own a vehicle, used to avoid gaps in continuous coverage, provide rental-car liability or to satisfy state requirements to reinstate a driver's license or SR-22 filing.

 Non-Renewal: When an insurer decides not to renew a policy at the end of its policy period.